-Design and Manufacturing is a yearlong project, Fall 650:467 (ME) or 650:487 (AE) and Spring 650:468 (ME) or 650:488 (AE).
+Design and Manufacturing is a yearlong project, Fall 650:467 (ME) and Spring 650:468(ME).
 In the fall semester, the students will design and budget the project while in the spring semester they will build a working prototype.
-THE AEROSPACE DESIGN PROJECTS SHOULD HAVE ONLY AEROSPACE ENG (021) STUDENTS.

 Team building